 The talks and sessions at Doc/Fest include keynote addresses and interviews with some of the world's leading documentary filmmakers, broadcasters and cross platform practitioners as well as workshops and pitch sessions.
 You will be at a designated session venue for each of your shifts where it will be your responsibility to count attendance, check passes, tickets and carry out other front of house duties.
-This role gives you an additional chance to watch the talks and sessions.
+This role gives you an additional chance to see and listen in on talks and sessions.
 You will need to be customer focused, bright and in some cases happy to stand for a while.
-Plus a good knowledge of the Doc/Fest ticketing system would be an advantage.
+A good knowledge of the Doc/Fest ticketing system would be an advantage.
 By being on hand in these sessions you will get the additional bonus of listening in on some fascinating discussions.
-A perfect role for anybody wanting to gain work experience whilst broadening their knowledge of the film industry.
+A perfect role for anybody wanting to gain work experience whilst broadening their knowledge of the film landscape.

 MeetMarket & Alternate Realities Market Crew

 MeetMarket is an established pitching initiative at Doc/Fest, designed to match documentary maker’s most innovative project ideas with UK and international buyers.
 It’s a really exciting and dynamic event, and one of the world’s biggest documentary marketplaces.